 The upshot?
 Savanna’s president approved the recovery services project.
 But based on concerns that the company didn’t have a strong disaster recovery plan, he set an earlier-than-planned deadline to get the new services in place.
 A September-October timeframe became a shorter mid-July date but, with a very smooth migration, Savanna’s full production environment moved to Sungard AS right on time.

 Savanna ran its disaster recovery test simulation August 1 from its training room in Calgary.
 “Sungard AS was able to meet deadlines that were extremely aggressive,” Clarke says.
 “I didn’t think it was possible, but it was.”

 A disaster strikes Calgary

 Savanna’s main office in downtown Calgary was dark for 14 hours with zero connectivity from Friday to Saturday.
-“Now if something happens in Calgary, we’re OK,” the infrastructure manager emphasizes.
+“Now if something happens in Calgary, we’re OK,” the infrastructure manager emphasises.

 Annual testing of the system will ensure that all processes are in place, and that the company’s disaster recovery procedures are still correct.
-Savanna is considering putting a data center in the Houston area next year.
-Since Sungard AS is based in the U.S., this will help geographically in establishing its data center away from the main operation.
+Savanna is considering putting a data centre in the Houston area next year.
+Since Sungard AS is based in the U.S., this will help geographically in establishing its data centre away from the main operation.